linger1109/rustai/run.md

     * constructor: `new_from_dims(input_dimensions: usize, output_dimensions: usize) -> Self`: Makes a new DataPoint with specified `input_dimension` and `output_dimension`, with a default input Vector of size `input_dimensions` with default value of 0.0 and a default output of `None`
     *  constructor: `new_from_vec(input: Vector, output: Option<Vector>) -> Self`: Creates a Datapoint setting the `self.input` as the input Vector

+Include `mod unsupervised` to have access to the unsupervised algorithm.
 **unsupervised module**
 * `KMeansClustering` struct: struct for K Means Clustering Algorithm.
  * constructor: `new(dimensions: usize, cluster_count: usize)`.
 Consturcts a new `struct` that will accept data points with `dimensions` dimensions and wil cluster data into `cluster_count` clusters.